What Do Raccoons Like to Eat?

 Raccoons are true omnivores, which means they eat both plants and animals.
 They have a highly varied diet, which can change depending on the season and what is available in their environment.
 Let’s take a look at the different types of food raccoons enjoy consuming.

-See also Raccoons in the Trash
+See also Are Baby Raccoons Dangerous?

 Fruits and Vegetables